Just for You (M People song): Promotion

+The video was premiered on 12 September 1997 on music channel The Box, a music show called Good Stuff on 23 September and Videotech on ITV on 25 September.
+The band themselves first performed the song live on Chris Evans's Channel 4 show TFI Friday on 19 September and GMTV on the day of release.
+They also made their fourteenth promotional appearance on Top of the Pops on 26 September and the video was played in full on The Chart Show the next day.

 Remixes

 There were four main remixes that appeared on the single.
 Firstly by the legendary New York DJ Frankie Knuckles, a remix by Manchester boys Rae & Christian, London's own premiere producers C-Swing and Bristol's DJs and producers: Way Out West.
 Also included on the single are the radio edit and album versions.

 Live

 When performed live, the song is always performed in the second half of the band's shows, where Heather normally dedicates this song to her son and all the children in the audience.

 They never perform the album version of the song with the longer second verse, but they do extend the song by creating a "false" ending after what sounds like of the final chorus, only to launch back into the song with an exhilarating and soaring 60-second proclamation as the backing vocalists chant: "Highest mountain, reach the top.
 Highest mountain, never stop", and Heather belting out "People keep climbing!!"

 Finally, Heather launches into a call and response: